 Best Things to do on Fraser Island

-So you've made it all the way to the Australia's great sandy island; tick these off your bucket list before you leave - we dare you.
+So you've made it to Australia's great sandy island; tick these things to do off your bucket list before you leave - we dare you.

 Snorkelling & Kayaking